Delacey Wrote For Halsey & Zara Larsson. Now, She's Stepping In Front Of The Mic.

 “It sounds corny, but be true to yourself and what you want to say.
 Don’t just put out something because you think it’s what people want to hear.
 Put out something that comes from an honest place.”

-The music industry has been criticized for not making a place for women, what are your thoughts on that as a songwriter?
+The music industry has been criticised for not making a place for women, what are your thoughts on that as a songwriter?

 “I’ve always been taken as seriously as any man, but maybe that’s because I demand it as a feminist.
 Women get the shit end in every industry, in every aspect of life.
 I do believe it’s getting better, just because of how many strong voices we have right now, and because all of us coming together feels like a force.
 I hope a lot more women get into producing.
 A lot of women don’t go that route, and I think it’s a stereotype which sucks.
 I’m seeing more and more women choose that route, and even me, I’m trying to record myself more and get into engineering so I can be more independent.”